AutomotiveUI series: 2012 | 2011 | 2010 | 2009 | Steering Committee

 AutomotiveUI‘12 invites submissions in the following categories:

-1) Full and Short Papers (submission deadline: June 1st, 2012)
+1) Full and Short Papers (submission deadline: June 12th, 2012) - see camera-ready instructions

 2) Workshops (submission deadline: July 6th, 2012)

-3) Work-in-progress & Interactive Demos (submission deadline: September 7th, 2012)
+3) Work-in-progress & Interactive Demos (submission deadline: September 7th 14th, 2012)

-4) Industrial Showcase (submission deadline: September 7th, 2012)
+4) Industrial Showcase (submission deadline: September 7th 14th, 2012)

 Full and Short Papers

-Authors are invited to submit papers that are 4 or 8 pages long, formatted in accordance with the two-column ACM SIGCHI format.
+Authors are invited to submit papers that are 4 or 8 pages long, formatted in accordance with the two-column ACM SIG format.
 We are happy to consider a variety of styles for inclusion in the proceedings, such as academic papers, design sketches, interaction concepts, and industrial case studies.
 Along with the paper, authors are also encouraged to submit an accompanying video.
 The papers will be selected in a peer-review process.
 All accepted submissions will be included in the conference proceedings and we plan to secure publication in the ACM digital library.

 At the conference, papers will be presented as oral talks or posters.
 Eight page papers will be presented as talks, while 4 page papers will be invited for presentations as either oral talks or posters.